 Bria gave him a quick glance.
-"That won't keep me from doing my job, Hyx."
+"That won't keep me from doing my job, ${\mbox{Hyx."}}$ back.
+But my troops would follow me into Palpatine's Imperial Palace, that I know."

-"I know,'] he said.
+"I know," he said.
 "Red Hand Squadron is very efficient, I hear.
 From what I've observed about your people, they'd follow you into a black hole and out the other side."

 Bria laughed a little.
 "I don't know about that.
-If I were crazy enough to mess with black holes, I hope they'd be sane enough to hold back.
-But my troops would follow me into Palpatine~ Imperial Palace, that I knOW."
+If I were crazy enough to mess with black holes, I hope they'd be sane enough to hold

-"You wouldn't last very longff he said dryly.
+"You wouldn't last very long," he said dryly.